wbushey/wbushey.github.io/_posts/2010-01-24-music-and-tech-change-what-about-laws.md

   </p>

   <p>
     The eighth amendment protects citizens from cruel and unusual punishment in criminal cases.
 While the eighth amendment does not apply to civil law, its spirit should apply to all laws.
 Current copyright law does not consider this spirit.
-It is for this reason that I am supporting Representative Doe&#8217;s modification to the Copyright Act, which will reduce copyright penalties for peer-to-peer users to a maximum of $100 per song.
+It is for this reason that I am supporting Representative Doe's modification to the Copyright Act, which will reduce copyright penalties for peer-to-peer users to a maximum of $100 per song.
 To my colleagues in the Senate and the House: I ask that you be leaders in copyright reform and support this modification so that the people who you represent are not subject to excessive penalties.
 And to the people of Minnesota, and the entire nation, I ask that you echo my call for copyright reform.
 Technology has changed our economy and our country, it is about time our legal system changes too.
   </p>
 </div>